stanwood/handbook/README.md

 ### Channels

 #### #general
 Official stuff.
-Only the CEO posts here.
+Only the MD posts here.

 #### #status